yulang/yulang.github.io/_posts/2021-12-02-phd-review.md

 To start off, I would like to point out the post on [being a happier Phd student](https://home.ttic.edu/~kgimpel/etc/phd-advice.pdf) by Prof. Kevin Gimpel.
 I ran into the post when I took his course, and found a lot of insightful advice.

 I got into CS Phd program at University of Chicago right after I graduated from college.
+Before starting my Phd, I would never image what a long and winding journey it would be.
+I genuiely

 ## Ups and Downs

+## If I can start over, I would have...